boldchan/first_blog/README.md

 ## Files description
 Please check discover.ipynb for all data analysis and visualization.

+For more description you can check [this blog](https://medium.com/@comprehensiom/exploring-airbnb-seattle-data-8603eac3880a)

 ## Acknowledge
 I use the data from [Airbnb](https://www.kaggle.com/airbnb/seattle/data) and [Seattle goverment](https://data.seattle.gov/browse/select_dataset?tags=boundaries).